Networking with other vegan businesses is easy—you just need to know where to look!

 It hosts events regularly; while some are exclusive for investors and startups that are part of their pitch events, others welcome other vegan startups.

-Vegan Business Tribe is a community of over 1,000 vegan business owners across the globe who are on a mission to change the face of business to create a fairer, cruelty-free world for both animals and people.
-Co-founded and operated by David Pannell in the UK, this community offers online networking events, business clinics (masterminds), courses, a Slack workspace, and a podcast.
+Vegan Business Mastermind is the new iteration of the retired Vegan Business Tribe, a community of over 1,000 vegan business owners across the globe on a mission to change the face of business to create a fairer, cruelty-free world for both animals and people.
+Vegan Business Tribe transitioned into a free resource platform in 2025, while Vegan Business Mastermind operates on Whatsapp and offers monthly Zoom calls.

 Vegan Entrepreneurs Network